 Blood Taking Unit

-The blood taking unit (phlebotomy) has re-opened in its original location on the Northampton General Hospital site, Area H, for paediatric and adult patients.
+The blood taking unit (phlebotomy) location is on the Northampton General Hospital site, Area H, for paediatric and adult patients.

-We have made a change to our service and all patients must now have an appointment to attend the blood taking unit.
+All patients must have an appointment to attend the blood taking unit.

 Please Note: If you are having bloods taken for any of the following tests, please ensure that you book a Special Requirements Appointment:

 Acute Porphyria Screen, Bullous Porphyria Screen, BCR-ABL, Cortisol, Cytogenetics , DNA Studies, Erythropoietin (EPO), JAK2, Quantiferon, White Cell Enzymes